d40cht/WythamVillageBroadband/_posts/2014-09-17-gigaclear-update.md

 ---
 layout: default
-title: Gigaclear strengthens their position.
+title: Gigaclear clarifies their position.
 ---

 **Good news**: Gigaclear have clarified their criteria for installing broadband in Wytham village: